aws/aws-sdk-ruby/README.md

 ### Configuration Options

 You can configure default credentials and region via `Aws.config`. **In version 2, `Aws.config` is a vanilla Ruby hash, not a method like it was in version 1**.
+The `Aws.config` hash takes precedence over environment variables.

 ```ruby
 Aws.config.update({